-A review of training records evidenced that authorised operators have up to date training in core of knowledge training, application training for the equipment in use, basic life support, infection prevention and control, fire safety awareness and safeguarding adults at risk of harm in keeping with the RQIA training guidance.
+A review of training records evidenced that Ms Svarcova had up to date training in core of knowledge training, application training for the equipment in use, infection prevention and control and safeguarding adults at risk of harm in keeping with the RQIA training guidance.
+However, it was identified that basic life support and fire safety training were out of date.
+This matter was discussed with Ms Svarcova and following the inspection, RQIA received evidence that these matters had been addressed.